kaladay/fw-registry/README.md

 Extract Coral Data and Import it into Folio (Scheduled).

-This utilizes LDP, which must have the table `mis.coral_extract` manually created.
+This utilizes LDP, which must have tables `mis.coral_extract` and `mis.coral_instances` manually created.
 Each execution of this workflow clears the LDP table `mis.coral_extract` near the start of the process.

 ```sql